Based on a true story.

 2018

 Based on a true story.
-Production budget $50,000,000.
-Worldwide box office of $200,000,000, domestic video sales $36,000,000, plus the $ Netflix deal unreported.
+Production budget $50M.
+Worldwide box office of $200M, domestic video sales $36M, plus the gross $M Netflix deal and other streaming grosses unreported.
 Showing returns of 3.5+ x production budget to date.
 Found a massive global audience on Netflix.
 The film is directed by and stars Academy Award-winning Clint Eastwood.
 It explores themes of forgiveness, regret, and mortality and is “full of human insight.”

 • Wonder movie poster